- Encrypted IM apps growth in popularity has seen an increase of their use in conducting business

 Often times technology evolves faster than we can keep up, leaving many clueless as to how to tackle the many loopholes they create.
 While this may have initially been the case with these encrypted IM apps, the real challenges they present to compliance has pushed for innovative solutions.
 Hentsū Connect

-, captures WeChat and WhatsApp native metadata in near real-time, ensuring all content including encrypted messages, conversations, emojis, photos, links, and shared documents, are captured in full conversational context.
+, powered by Actiance Socialite, captures WeChat and WhatsApp native metadata in near real-time, ensuring all content including encrypted messages, conversations, emojis, photos, links, and shared documents, are captured in full conversational context.
 With this unique method, the entirety of communications are preserved- even deleted content.
 It also provides compliant storing, monitoring and reporting across user, group, and global data in order to meet the most stringent regulatory requirements.
 Thus, not only is this the best and first solution to the market, it deploys in a matter of hours, by simply leveraging the existing WeChat/WhatsApp authorization process without requiring the installation of new applications on user devices.
 This effectively ensures that firms can are compliant in no-time at all, minimising regulatory risks with minimal hassle.

 How Hentsū can Help